Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Funny, how most of us associate things with the first experience we have.

-Well, anyway, so what is swimmer's snorkel.
+Well, anyway, so what is a swimmer's snorkel?

-As the name indicates the front mount snorkel attaches to the front of the head instead of the side like regular scuba or snorkeling snorkel equipment.
+As the name indicates, the front mount snorkel attaches to the front of the head instead of the side like regular scuba or snorkeling snorkel equipment.

 How do you actually breathe through the damn thing?